NataljaNeumann/SyncFolders/SyncFolders/Readme-Developer.txt

 ﻿Dear all,

+The project is compiled with Visual Studio 2008 community edition.

 Any kind of participation is welcome.
 From my side I see three regions where the project needs improvement: